Want to improve your content marketing performance? Partner with a full

 Filipinos are the world’s heaviest user of social media, spending 10 hours and 2 minutes every day on social platforms.
 What’s more, part of their social activities is interacting with brands who use social sites to serve sponsored posts as well as team up with influencers in promoting their brand.

 Globally, we’ve been seeing more and more smartphone users with every year that passes.
 But it’s also worth noting that with mobile shopping growing at a steady rate in the Philippines, businesses are trying a more aggressive mobile content marketing strategy.
 Mobile apps are pushing timely notifications about marketing events and promotions to users, which is really smart considering that SMS open and response rates are as high as 98% and 45%, respectively.

 Posting video on YouTube and other social media channels has been one of the top methods of sharing content for brands that target the Philippine market.
 From fast food chains to airline companies and telco brands, these businesses are reaping the rewards of using video to cater to 28% of viewers in the country.

-Intelligent chatbots.
 Messaging platforms like Facebook Messenger are on the rise too.
 Just like other digital consumers from other countries, Filipinos want to receive information as quickly as possible.
-In marketing, chatbots are a tool you can use to give an immediate response to potential customers who may be interested in your product or service.
+This is clear by just how much Filipinos have increasingly engaged with messaging apps in recent times.
+In marketing, chatbots are an invaluable tool you can use to provide immediate responses to potential customers who may be interested in your product or service.

 Omnichannel marketing is an approach where you use different channels to provide a seamless customer experience.
-In the Philippines, omnichannel campaigns represented 30% of the most exciting digital opportunities in 2017, owing to the fact that content marketing requires choosing the medium of communication that best appeals to your audience.
-That said, your first point of contact with a prospect neither begins nor ends on your blog page, but you need to follow it through on social media, email, mobile, and so on.
+In the Philippines, omnichannel capabilities are rated higher on average, despite falling short in various other areas.
+That said, your first point of contact with a prospect neither begins nor ends on your blog page.
+You need to follow it through on social media, email, mobile, and so on.

 Content Marketing: How to Achieve Success in the Philippines